Splitting of separatrices for the Hamiltonian-Hopf bifurcation with the Swift-Hohenberg equation as an example: Computation of the Stokes constant

 \subsection{A method for the computation of the Stokes constant}

 Let us describe the first method for computing the Stokes constant.
-We set $\tau=-i\sigma$, $\varphi=0$ and rewrite equation~\eqref{Eq:theta0} in the form:
+We set $\tau=-i\sigma$ for $\sigma>0$, $\varphi=0$ and rewrite equation~\eqref{Eq:theta0} in the form:

 Then we proceed as follows. \begin{enumerate} \item The first step is to construct a good approximation of stable and unstable manifolds.
-This approximation is given by a finite sum of the unique formal separatrix $\hat{\mathbf{\Gamma}}_0$ of \eqref{4:VFH0},
+This approximation is given by a finite sum of the unique formal separatrix $\hat{u}_0$ defined in section \ref{Se:Stokes}.
+Given $N\geq1$ and the formal separatrix $\hat{u}_0$ we can use the relations \eqref{4:changeofvariables} to define,

 where